Arizona Desert Palm Trees

 Mexican Fan Problems

-Be aware of The Palm Problem that the leaf stems (petioles) are armed with spines.
+• Beware of the leaf stems (petioles), they're armed with spines.

-• Scale Insect Infestation may be a problem for palms.
-But Prevention and Attention can handle it.
+• Scale Insects may be a problem for robusta palms.
+Prevention and Attention can handle it.

 Scale attack leaves tell-tale sign of cottony white areaEvidence of Severe Scale Insect Infestation